alebilas/alebilas.github.io/association_rules.md

 [11] {mieso_kurczak}            => {mieso_wieprzowina} 0.06827600 0.3045324  0.2241995 1.3330744  68225
 ```

-Right hand side elemets of 91% of rules present _wedliny_szynka (ham)_ as the associated product.
-Only 1 rule indicates pork.
-Support is quire poor for all pairs, however this is covered by the limitaation set due to dataset characteristics.
-One should have a look at lift measure where 7 out of 11 rules are better than any randomly chosen rule for a population, so probably only those pairs should be taaken into account later.
+Right hand side elemets of 91% of rules present _wedliny_szynka (ham)_ as the associated product, and only 1 rule indicates pork.
+Support is quire poor for all pairs, however this is caaused by the limitation setting due to dataset characteristics.
+One should have a look at lift measure where 7 out of 11 rules are better than any randomly chosen rule for a population (lift > 1), so probably only those pairs should be taken into account in further considerations.

-**Conclusion:** As mentioned at the beginning, association rules may be useful in inbound promotions/campaaigns a company lacks knwoledge about customers.
-Leveraging results of the above analysis 7 rules might be implemented in Point of Sales popping up as recommendations for a caashier on what to propose to a customer.
-Reading through the listed rules, one may say that ham could be proposed to clients who have already added to their baskets cooked meats (wedliny) or cheese, or they could be proposed with pork when they are going to buy chicken meat.
+**Conclusion:** As mentioned at the beginning, association rules may be useful in inbound promotions/campaigns when a company lacks knwoledge about customers.
+Leveraging results of the above analysis, 7 rules might be implemented in Point of Sales popping up as recommendations for a cashier on what to propose to a customer.
+Reading through the listed rules, one may say that ham could be proposed to clients who have already added cooked meats (wedliny) or cheese to their baskets, or they could be proposed with pork when they are going to buy chicken meat.

-**Further steps:** Subsequent steps of the analysis are to perform the same type of analysis but at the store level.
-The results then may be more trustworthy because one cannot now if all the stores have the same stock, hence the rules might be much different and better in terms of support and confidence.
+**Further steps:** Subsequent steps of the analysis are to perform the same type of experiment but at the store level.
+The results then may be more trustworthy because one cannot know if all the stores have the same stock, hence the rules might be much different and better in terms of support and confidence.